ialbluwi/11102-s26/lessons/basics.md

 A *low-level programming language* is closer to machine code and provides more direct control of the hardware.
 It is more readable than raw `0`s and `1`s but harder to deal with than high-level languages.
 You can think of it as a middle ground between high-level languages and machine code.

+{: .important-title }
+> DEMO
+>
+> The following website allows seeing the low-level assembly code generated from high-level languages like Python:
+> <a href="https://www.codeconvert.ai/python-to-assembly-converter" target="_blank">Python to Assembly Converter</a>

 ## Tools